-Actions in CMP Amendments 19 and 20 are not expected to affect bycatch of other, non-mackerel, fish species.
+Actions in CMP Amendment 20B are not expected to affect bycatch of other non-mackerel fish species.
 Less than 7% of the total landings in the mackerel and cobia components of the CMP fishery are non-targeted species (Tables 2, 3, and 4).
-As discussed in the "practicability of management measures" portion of Section 1.1 and Section 1.2 of this BPA, the actions in CMP Amendments 19 and 20 are not expected to substantially affect bycatch of other fish species or result in population and ecosystem effects.
+As discussed in the "practicability of management measures" portion of this BPA, the actions in CMP Amendment 20B are not expected to substantially affect bycatch of other fish species or result in population and ecosystem effects.